When the Earth's Magnetic Field Flips

 It's like you're going to need to start fighting zombies tomorrow.
 Are these steps truly the most rational response to the idea of a magnetic pole reversal?
 Today we're going to see if the possibility of a magnetic pole reversal is actually a threat you need to worry about.

 A good starting point in this discussion is to examine exactly what the Earth's magnetic field is, and how and why it exists.
 Much of this is probably familiar to many of you, but a basic review can do no harm.
 We know that compasses point generally north, or close to it.
 The reason is that the whole planet Earth is like a gigantic bar magnet with one pole at the top and the other at the bottom.
-The reason for this is that the Earth's interior is mostly molten iron, which is rolling and churning with convective and other forces.
+The reason for this is that the Earth's core is mostly molten iron, which is rolling and churning with convective and other forces.
 These flows are governed by many different influences, including inertia, pressure gradients, buoyancy, viscosity, and thermodynamics.
 And since the Earth is rotating, the Coriolis effect attempts to force these currents to spiral, which results in the flows lining up with one another to be more-or-less vertical within the Earth's interior.
 All this movement of liquid iron creates electrical currents, and that Coriolis-induced vertical alignment of the flow turns the whole planet into one enormous north-south oriented electromagnet.
 This whole self-sustaining system is called the geodynamo, and it's governed by a science called dynamo theory.
 There's quite a bit of entropy in the system, of course, so the magnetic pole is not always perfectly parallel with the Earth's axis of rotation, and this is why the magnetic poles are generally near the geographic poles but not necessarily spot on.
 Currently the north magnetic pole is in the Arctic Ocean about 3.5 degrees of latitude south of the actual north pole, and moving about 55 kilometers a year toward Siberia.

 Fun fact: Although we call it the magnetic north pole, we do so because it's located in the northern hemisphere.
 Magnetically, it's actually a south pole, which is why it attracts the north pole of your compass's magnet.